Hoop714/bamazon/README.md

 ![image9](https://github.com/Hoop714/bamazon/blob/master/images/bamazonSupervisor2.PNG?raw=true)

-2. **Create New Department**: Allows a manager to view any products where the inventory is low.
-This function will query for all products where the inventory is less than 2,000.
+2. **Create New Department**: Allows a Supervisor to add a new Department, with overhead costs and total sales included:

 *Example*: